-Despite DC’s economic boom and DC’s recovery from the recession, studies show that Black unemployment in DC remains stubbornly high at 19.5%.
-In high unemployment zones of the District, like many neighborhoods east of the river and among youth and returning citizens, the rates can be even higher.
+Despite DC’s economic boom and DC’s recovery from the recession, DC’s Black unemployment rate is the highest in the country at 12.9%.1 In high unemployment zones of the District, like many neighborhoods east of the river and among youth and returning citizens, the rates can be even higher.
 In addition to high unemployment, the wages of DC’s lowest income workers have been stagnant or falling.
 WIN and Metro IAF organizers in DC are aggressively organizing to make unemployment, wages and benefits central issues in the District over the coming years.